 = Remuneration shall be decided after checking and ensuring that there are no flaws in the evaluation outcomes and decision-making process.
 (Every May)

 The board's advisory committee looks into not only the above process but also all other matters related to remuneration.
-In FY 2023, the committee held five meetings in total.
+In FY 2024, the committee held eight meetings in total.

 (2) Composition of remuneration